iitk-gis/MOBLID/README.md

   3. This dataset is for research purpose only.
 For any commercial use please contact Dr. Bharat Lohani at blohani@iitk.ac.in

-  4. When using this dataset please refer to this as: Kumar, B., Lohani, B., and Pandey, G., "MOBLID: Mobile LiDAR Sample Data for Training Deep Learning Systems", GitHub, March 2018
+  4. When using this dataset please refer to this as: Kumar, B., Lohani, B., and Pandey, G., "MOBLID: Mobile LiDAR Sample Data for Training Deep Learning Systems", GitHub, September 2018

 Acknowledgement: The Mobile LiDAR data used here are received from Geokno India Pvt.
 Ltd., Hyderabad +++++++++++++++++++++++++++++++++++++++++++++++++++++++++